mautic/developer-documentation-new/docs/plugins/integrations/integrations.rst

 ******************************************
-Getting started with Integration Framework
+Getting started with the Integration Framework
 ******************************************

-.. contents:: Table of Contents
+.. contents:: Table of contents

 The IntegrationsBundle is meant to be a drop in replacement for Mautic's PluginBundle's AbstractIntegration class.
-It provides cleaner interfaces for configuring, authenticating and syncing contacts/companies with third party integrations.
+It provides cleaner interfaces for configuring, authenticating and syncing Contacts/Companies with third party Integrations.

 An example HelloWorld plugin is available https://github.com/mautic/plugin-helloworld.